grogdev/GameMaker-Tutorials/constructors.md

 With this in mind, I like to pretend this functionality exists, and start coding how I'd expect it to work:
 ```
-// Create a new instance of "Health", with 100 max HP
+// Create a new instance of "Resource", with 100 "points"
-hp = new Health(100)
+hp = new Resource(100)

 // Remove 25 -> 75/100
 hp.deplete(25)